NigelThomas/kafkatest/README.md

 This will test the use of (partition, offset) tuples for exactly once processing.
 More details TBA.

+### window-perf

+This test is intended to take the output of the data generator and see how much time and memory is used in reading the data files and building up window state.

+Initially data is supplied in file format (future: supply via Kafka).

+The data generator is documented below.

+Data is produced in a flat file format; it is easy to break data down into smaller files using standard unix utilities like `split`.

 ## Generating failures

 We can have a UDX that fails